CTO

 1) Update now

-Recommendation: Update at least to the above versions and perform controlled rollout.
-Subscribe to the official Grafana image without CVEs at quor.dev.
+Recommendation: Update at least to the above versions and perform a controlled rollout.
+Subscribe to the Grafana image without CVEs at quor.dev.

-2) Immediate hardening (if unable to update today)
+2) Immediate hardening (if you cannot update today)

 Apache (mod_rewrite):